Clinical Forensic Psychology Experience Area

 The field of clinical forensic psychology includes clinical services provided to clients with criminal and non-criminal contact with the legal system, covering diverse needs related to divorce, custody mediation, worker’s compensation evaluations, disability evaluations, child abuse, and adoption, in addition to work in prisons and jails.
-The Clinical Forensic Emphasis in Fresno aims to prepare students to work with clients in these diverse settings.
+The Clinical Forensic Psychology Experience Area in Fresno aims to prepare students to work with clients in these diverse settings.

 All students must take:

 Elective offerings may include some of the following:

 - Advanced Forensic Assessment with Children/Families or Adults (2 units)

 - Forensic Ethics (1 unit)